This post may contain affiliate links. For more information, read my disclosure policy.

 What is Gooey Butter Cake made of?

-Cake Mix: The classic recipe uses a standard yellow cake mix.
+- Cake Mix: The classic recipe uses one package yellow cake mix.
 You can also make other variations – see below for ideas!

 Best Butter for Baking